sfstoolbox/sfs-matlab/SFS_octave/README.txt

-This folder contains usefull functions, that are available under Matlab, but not under Octave or the other way around.
+This folder contains usefull functions, that are available within Matlab, but not within Octave.